jptcarreira/zephyr-demo-wifi/README.rst

 Overview
 ********

-This application is simple demo how to connect to Wi-Fi, a  utilitu to test the connectivity.
+This application is simple demo how to connect to Wi-Fi, a  utility to test the connectivity.
 It can be used with any board with connected interface (ETHERNET, GPRS, etc ), but not tested.

 It was based on the oficial sample